christianloring/dnd_creator/README.md

-# D&D Character Manager and Combat Simulator
+# TTRPG Character Manager and Combat Simulator

-A full-stack Rails 8 web app for managing Dungeons & Dragons characters, encounters, loot, and more — with simple combat simulation and administrative tools.
+A full-stack Rails 8 web app for managing tabletop RPG characters, encounters, loot, and more — with simple combat simulation and administrative tools.

 ## 🧠 Project Goals